Kabba Samura: Assyriska FF

 After seeing limited playing time in Göteborg. he moved to Assyriska FF in Superettan on a loan in 2003.
 He scored two goals in the Swedish Cup against his former teammates in IFK Göteborg as Assyriska advanced to the semi-finals.
 The club also qualified to the finals after a 4–0 win against Djurgårdens IF, but lost against IF Elfsborg.
 The club made the move permanent after his impressive performances.
 The next season would prove to be even more successful as he led the team in scoring with 14 league goals, helping the team to a third-place finish.
 The club lost the qualification bout against Örgryte IS, but would later earn promotion as Örebro SK were relegated due to financial reasons.

 Samura also led the team in scoring during the 2005 season with three goals in 22 appearances, but could not help the team avoid relegation as the club finished last.
 Samura left the team after the season as his contract expired.

 OFI Crete and loan to Aalesund

-After several trials at different clubs, Samura finally signed for OFI Crete in the Greek Super League.
+After several trials at different clubs, Samura finally signed for OFI in the Greek Super League.

 Later that year he moved to Aalesunds FK in Norwegian Adeccoligaen 2006 on a short-term loan where he helped the team earn a promotion to the Norwegian Premier League, scoring three goals in nine appearances.